jzuhone/cluster_merger_catalog/source/faqs.rst

 How do I cite the catalog?
 --------------------------

 Watch this space for a future journal reference.
-For now, just make sure you provide the link to http://gcmc.hub.yt.
+For now, include this text in the acknowledgments:

+"This work made use of data from the Galaxy Cluster Merger Catalog (http://gcmc.hub.yt)."

 Is the data licensed?
 ---------------------